 The BackBit Chip Tester ups your game with vintage computer diagnosis and repair.
 Tired of playing a guessing game with swapping chips?
-Don’t want to risk putting good chips in a bad machine?
+Don’t want to risk putting bad chips in a good machine (and vice versa)?
 Want to do as little desoldering as possible?
 Then the BackBit Chip Tester is your solution.

 - Designed for use with the Commodore 64, but capable of being expanded to other hardware with firmware upgrades;